Zasilkovna/WooCommerce/readme.txt

 = What are the minimum required versions of WordPress and PHP? =

-In order to be able to use modern development procedures and continue to expand the functions of the plugin, it is necessary to run the plugin on WordPress 5.3+ and PHP 7.2 - 7.4.
-The plugin does not currently support PHP 8
+In order to be able to use modern development procedures and continue to expand the functions of the plugin, it is necessary to run the plugin on WordPress 5.3+ and PHP 7.2 - 8.0.

 = I'm missing a feature I would like to see, what should I do? =